PyO3/pyo3/guide/src/function.md

 ### Calling a Python function in Rust

 You can use `ObjectProtocol::is_callable` to check if you got a callable, which is true for functions (including lambdas), methods and objects with a `__call__` method.
 You can call the object with `ObjectProtocol::call` with the args as first parameter and the kwargs (or `None`) as second parameter.
-There are also `ObjectProtocol::call0` with no args and `ObjectProtocol::call1` with only the positional args.
+There are also `ObjectProtocol::call0` with no args and `ObjectProtocol::call1` with only positional args.

 ### Calling Rust `Fn`s in Python

 If you have a static function, you can expose it with `#[pyfunction]` and use `wrap_pyfunction!` to get the corresponding `PyObject`.
-For dynamic functions, e.g. lambda and functions that were passed as arguments, you must put them in some kind of owned container, e.g. a box.
+For dynamic functions, e.g. lambdas and functions that were passed as arguments, you must put them in some kind of owned container, e.g. a box.
 (A long-term solution will be a special container similar to wasm-bindgen's `Closure`).
 You can then use a `#[pyclass]` struct with that container as a field as a way to pass the function over the FFI barrier.
 You can even make that class callable with `__call__` so it looks like a function in Python code.